Brussels is the capital of Belgium and Europe and is home to one of the most unique buildings in the world called the Atomium.

 Through the central tube, up to 22 people were able to reach the top sphere of the building in about 23 seconds.

-The lift is able to reach a maximum speed of 5 meters per second (20ft per second).
+The lift can reach a maximum speed of 5 meters per second (20ft per second).

 The escalators leading to the side-spheres that can be accessed by people are some of the longest in Europe as well.
 One of them is nearly 35 meters long (100ft).